hiranthaR/Json-to-Dart-Model/README.md

 ## How it works

 `Dart to Json Model Generator` creates your `JSON` object into separate files and thanks to this if similar structures are detected `generator` will create them into different files and merge them with path (`import`) no matter how named your objects are.
-In this way you can keep yuor code cleaner and more readable.
+In this way you can keep your code cleaner and more readable.
 The path name in the first will be renamed with the class name added as a prefix to show from which class the objects are.
 If the names continue to be duplicated then will be marked with index for infinity renaming.

 - Avoid using file base class name as json keys to avoid conflicts and unwanted change of structure names.
 - Properties named with funky names (like "!breaks", "|breaks", etc) will produce syntax errors.